 Most internal processes are executed by the Project Coordinator, an administrative support staff member supplied by Bitcoin Association, who performs a support and administration role outside of the elected TSC and is provided by Bitcoin Association.
 The Project Coordinator works in cooperation with the TSC, with communications handled via email.

-The TSC is formed from industry representatives.
-A selection process was discussed and agreed during the Formation Workshop, which was designed to ensure representation from across all areas of industry, all geographies, and all skill sets.
-The formation TSC was appointed with a variety of terms in order to ensure that in any given year approximately one third of the TSC seats come up for re-selection, ensuring stability whilst providing an avenue for new participants to step forward.
-After this initial formation, all TSC appointments will be fixed for three years, unless a trigger condition is met.
+The TSC is formed of industry representatives.
+The selection process is designed to ensure representation from across all industries, locations, and skill sets.
+The TSC was formed with all parties involved agreeing that, in any given year, approximately one third of the TSC members’ tenure would expire, ensuring stability whilst providing an avenue for new participants to step forward.
+After this initial formation, all the TSC appointments will be fixed for three years, unless a trigger condition is met (see Early Termination of a member’s tenure).

 There are several trigger conditions that can cause a member’s tenure to terminate early:

-A re-election will be held should any of these conditions trigger.
+A re-election following the Committee member selection process will be held should any of these conditions be triggered.
 Depending on the nature of the trigger, it may be acceptable and even appropriate for the outgoing TSC member to be immediately reappointed back to the TSC.
-This will be assessed on a case-by-case basis.
+This will be assessed on a case-by-case basis by the committee with the decision recorded by vote.

 The method for amending or defining new processes, is as follows: